StevenLomon/CS50-final-project/README.md

 And this one revealed a very important implementation detail!
 'Duck' is in the labels but not 'Bird'.
 It only has a confidence score of 50.6 but it's in there!
 So a few changes needed to be done before I called it a project.
 'Rubber Duck' as a label is now either a combination of 'Bird' + 'Toy', 'Bird' + 'Inflatable', 'Duck' + 'Toy' or 'Duck' + 'Inflatable'.
 That's it.
 That's final :)

+The Camera feature might be implemented in the future.
+The vision there is to enable to laptop camera and detect a rubber duck with added bounding boxes as soon as one enters the frame

+http://istherearubberduckinthisimage.com/ is available!
+I'm buying that!! :D

 Try it out here: